Legislature Changed Arizona Heritage Fund To Benefit Ranchers

 For example, the fund’s FY 1997 Annual Report admits that some IIPAM money was used for Habitat Partnership Committee ranch projects that were focused on big game species.
 The fund’s reports also indicate that IIPAM money was spent on salt to lure elk away from private lands and livestock salting areas.
 And they also show it was used to help grow food for elk on private pastures, and build elk-proof fences to keep them off private property.
 It’s difficult to see how these projects protected and managed sensitive wildlife habitat.

 Moreover, the earlier reports indicate that many IIPAM ranch agreement projects seemed more like ranching subsidies than wildlife projects.
 They often helped fund the construction of new livestock waters and fences.
-These “range improvements” are characterized as inherently good things – but that’s not always the case.
+These “range improvements” were characterized as inherently good things – but that’s not the case if they facilitated more cattle on the land.

 The fund’s early reports also list IIPAM habitat improvement ranch agreements for “grassland restoration” projects.
-They typically involve killing mesquite trees in the desert, or juniper trees in the higher country, in order to convert woody landscapes into desert grasslands
+They typically involve killing mesquite trees in the desert, or juniper trees in the higher country, in order to remove woody vegetation to grow more grass for forage.

 Appropriateness of Public Access Expenditures